mozilla/remote-settings/docs/getting-started.rst

 Both STAGE and PROD collections attributes and permissions are managed via YAML files in the `remote-settings-permissions <https://github.com/mozilla-services/remote-settings-permissions>`_ Github repository.

-If you want to accelerate the process of getting your collection deployed or adjust its schema, in STAGE or PROD, you can open a pull-request with the collection, and the definition of ``{collection}-editors`` and ``{collection}-reviewers`` groups.
+If you want to accelerate the process of getting your collection deployed or adjust its schema, in DEV, STAGE or PROD, you can open a pull-request with the collection, and the definition of ``{collection}-editors`` and ``{collection}-reviewers`` groups.
 Check out the existing ones that were merged.